nateaff/Rtutorials/docs/tut1.md

 Read function docs or follow examples to enable repeated sampling.

+This is a simple way of generating estimates for a given event.
+For example, you compute the probability of

 ### Plotting

 Base plot with one vector will use the index as the _x_ value and create a simple scatter plot

 ```
 plot(sample1)